Corionis/ELS/artifacts/document/modes.md

 attaches to the listener.
 Therefore the subscriber-side ELS must be running before the publisher-side is started.
 All data communication is encrypted.

-Of course in communications mode ELS can still access any attached storage device.